-Types of criminal cases in Boulder
+Types of Criminal Cases in Boulder

 As for our clients who have drug addiction dependency, we can help you join drug diversion programs, as this can be a better alternative to spending time in jail.

-We support clients in all felony or misdemeanor narcotics charges that include the following:
+Our Colorado criminal lawyers support clients in all felony or misdemeanor narcotics charges that include the following:

 - Health & Safety Code 11350 HS Possession of a Controlled Substance